unff/coursePlanner/README.md

 DONE: incorporate autoscroll
 DONE: allow only 3 per left-hand container
 DONE: find out why calculus isn't processing its prereq correctly.
-NEXT: Deal with this hoek vulnerability nonsense
+DONE: Deal with this hoek vulnerability nonsense
-sticky sidebar for credit counting
+NEXT: sticky sidebar for credit counting
 turn sidebar into a component
 move sidebar data to courseServiceList
 make sidebar work from Observables
-course cant exist in the same container as it's pre-req
+allow re-ordering in the same term container course cant exist in the same container as it's pre-req
 if a course is removed, also remove any courses that have it as a prereq